Return to Blog April 22, 2024

 Food Additive Guidelines: More Stringent in Europe

-In the US, the FDA takes a notably more hands-off approach to testing and inspections, often allowing new food ingredients unless proven harmful.
-This includes ingredients, for example, GMOs, growth hormones and chemical preservatives.
+In the US, the FDA and USDA take a more hands-off approach to testing and inspections, often allowing new food ingredients unless proven harmful.
+Historically, this has included ingredients like GMOs, growth hormones, and chemical preservatives.

-In Europe, the EFSA requires additives to be proven safe before approval and has banned the use of growth hormones and several chemical additives.
+EU regulations on food additives tend to be stricter than in the US.
+The EFSA requires additives to be proven safe before approval and has banned the use of growth hormones and several chemical additives.

 These differing philosophies lead to certain additives being allowed in the US and banned in Europe.
 For instance, these eight ingredients are commonly used in the US but not in Europe: